 - Finally have the ‘nice to know’ information at the end

 By creating content around user needs, people are more likely to read and act on the content.
 We also carry out user research so we can understand our users and get feedback directly from them to improve our content.

 All digital content we create is underpinned by our digital channel strategy.
 This helps us to identify what we want to say, who we want to say it to and why, plus how we use our digital channels in the most effective way.
-Content design applies to content across all digital channels, including email, social and blog.
+Content design applies to content across all digital channels, including email, social, blog, text messages and phone scripts.
 It guides us on how to create and promote travel information or the best way to influence customer behaviours.

 Writing in plain English

 Research shows that the more complicated an issue, the more people prefer to read simpler language – even people with specialist knowledge prefer plain English.